Josh Bell Player Props: Guardians vs. Orioles

 Josh Bell At The Plate

-- In 62.0% of his games this season (31 of 50), Bell has picked up at least one hit, and in seven of those games (14.0%) he recorded multiple hits.

-- In 6.0% of his games this year, he has hit a home run, and 1.5% of his trips to the dish.
+- Looking at the 51 games he has played this year, he's hit a home run in three of them (5.9%), and in 1.4% of his trips to the plate.

-- In 20 games this season (40.0%), Bell has picked up an RBI, including two games with multiple runs batted in.
+- In 41.2% of his games this season, Bell has had at least one RBI.
+He's picked up more than one in 5.9%.

-- He has scored a run in seven of 50 games so far this year.
+- He has scored in seven games this year (13.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.